The Apprentice (British TV series): Series 14 (2018)

 Unlike the last three series of the programme, the fourteenth series, which took place in late Autumn 2018, reverted to involving 16 candidates vying for Sugar's investment offer, and included a number of subtle changes to keep the format fresh such as candidates being sent abroad for the first task.
-The series began on 3 October 2018, and was won by Sian Gabbidon, who used her investment to launch a luxury swimwear range.
+The fourteenth series began on 3 October 2018, and was won by Sian Gabbidon, who used her investment to launch a luxury swimwear range.

 Series 15 (2019)

 As with the previous series, the format for the fifteenth incorporated the new changes introduced, including the first task taking place abroad, the number of candidates taking part being at 16, and teams not being named until each consisted of a mix of women and men.
 The series began airing on 2 October 2019.
-The series was won by Carina Lepore, who used Sugar's investment to fund new stores for her "family-run" baking business across London.
+The fifteenth series was won by Carina Lepore, who used Sugar's investment to fund new stores for her "family-run" baking business across London.

 Series 16 (2022)

-The sixteenth series was originally planned for filming to begin in Spring 2020, but the onset of the COVID-19 pandemic at that time forced the BBC to postpone production to a later date.
+The sixteenth series was originally planned for filming to begin in spring 2020, but the onset of the COVID-19 pandemic at that time forced the BBC to postpone production to a later date.
 In lieu of a new series for their Autumn broadcast schedule, the broadcaster opted to fill the space with a special compilation series of highlights from previous series.
 In May 2021, it was announced that filming for the sixteenth series would take place later in the year, with the new series intended for broadcast on 6 January 2022.
-The series was won by Harpreet Kaur who used her prize to set up a dessert parlour she would rename Oh So Yum.
+The sixteenth series was won by Harpreet Kaur who used her prize to set up a dessert parlour she would rename Oh So Yum.

 Series 17 (2023)

-This is the current series now airing.
+The seventeenth series aired from 5 January 2023 to 23 March 2023, and this was the second consecutive series with only women present at the interviews stage, and the fourth consecutive series with two women in the final.
+Marnie Swindells won the seventeenth series.

+Series 18 (2024)

+The eighteenth series aired from 1 February 2024 to 18 April 2024 on BBC One.
+It was originally scheduled to air in January 2024, but it was postponed to February 2024 to avoid the clash with the second series of the rival BBC reality show The Traitors.
+The series was won by Rachel Woolford.

+Series 19 (2025)

+The nineteenth series began on 30 January 2025 which coincided with the show's 20th anniversary.
+The nineteenth series was won by Dean Franklin.

+Series 20 (2026)

+A twentieth series is due to air in 2026.